dcbaker/cython/docs/src/tutorial/strings.rst

 .. literalinclude:: ../../examples/tutorial/string/arg_memview.pyx

-Cython's memory views are described in more detail in :doc:`../userguide/memoryviews`, but the above example already shows most of the relevant functionality for 1-dimensional byte views.
+Cython0's memory views are described in more detail in :doc:`../userguide/memoryviews`, but the above example already shows most of the relevant functionality for 1-dimensional byte views.
 They allow for efficient processing of arrays and accept anything that can